Governance of anti-corruption compliance

 To achieve this, the governance of anti-corruption compliance clearly defines the responsibilities of the various stakeholders involved in its design, deployment and monitoring.

-• The Compliance Officer is responsible for ensuring the implementation of the anti-corruption programme defined by the Group Ethics Committee within the boundaries of his or her entity.
-As a facilitator and coordinator, he or she contributes to the prevention of corruption risks by encouraging professional practices that comply with the Group’s commitments.
+- The Ethics Officer is responsible for ensuring the implementation of the anti-corruption program within the local entity/affiliate.
+As a facilitator and leader, he/she contributes to the prevention of corruption risk by promoting professional practices that are consistent with the Group’s commitments.

 Each employee is expected to comply strictly with the laws and regulations and the Group’s anti-corruption compliance programme.